-- Once the Investigative Report has been completed, the Investigators will provide the report to the Complaint and Respondent and their advisors for another ten (10) day review. - The Complainant and Respondent must be given equal opportunity to submit statements either supporting or questioning the Investigative Report. - If statements were submitted, then the Investigators will take these statements into consideration. - After the parties have submitted their statements or the ten (10) calendar days have past, the Investigative Report will be given to the Title IX Coordinator. - It is the responsibility of the Title IX Coordinator to provide the Investigative Report to the Live-Hearing Decision-Maker.
+- Once the Investigative Report has been completed, the Investigators will provide the report to the reporting parties and their advisors for a ten (10) day review. - All parties must be given equal opportunity to submit statements either supporting or questioning the Investigative Report. - If statements submitted, the Investigators will take these statements into consideration. - After the parties have submitted their statements or the ten (10) calendar days have past, the Investigative Report will be given to the Title IX Coordinator. - It is the responsibility of the Title IX Coordinator to provide the Investigative Report to the Live-Hearing Decision-Maker.

-Live-Hearing Conducted
+Grievance Process Step 13 Live-Hearing Conducted

-- Once the Live-Hearing Decision-Maker is in possession of the Investigative Report, they will conduct the live-hearing. - The Live-Hearing must include a cross-examination of the evidence, witness(es), and the statements obtained during the investigation. - The cross-examination is conducted by the advisor.
-At NO time will the Complaint and Respondent themselves directly question the other. - The cross-examination must be conducted directly, orally, and in real time.
+- Once the Live-Hearing Decision-Maker is in possession of the Investigative Report, they will conduct the live-hearing. - The Live-Hearing must include a cross-examination of the evidence, witness(es), and the statements obtained during the investigation. - The cross-examination is conducted by the party's advisor.
+At NO time will the reporting parties themselves directly question the other. - The cross-examination must be conducted directly, orally, and in real time.
 Additionally, the live-hearing may be conducted with all parties physically present in the same locations or virtually through the assistance of technology. - If the live-hearing is held virtually, then the technology used must allow the live-hearing to still be held in real time.
 Additionally, all involved in the Live-Hearing must see and hear each other, and all witnesses. - The Live-Hearing must either be transcribed or recorded with the use of audio/visual technology.
-The transcript or recording will be provided to the Complaint and Respondent and their advisors for the review.
+The transcript or recording will be provided to the reporting parties and their advisors for the review.